gioui/giouiorg/content/doc/architecture/drawing.md

 <pre style="min-height: 100px" data-run="wasm" data-pkg="architecture" data-args="draw-cache" data-size="200x100"></pre>

+Note: For this cache to actually save any work across frames, you'll need to allocate the cache's `op.Ops` somewhere that persists across frames.
+Doing it in a local variable like this will mean that the cache is recreated every frame.

 ## Images

 [`paint.ImageOp`](https://gioui.org/op/paint#ImageOp) is used to draw images.
 Like [`paint.ColorOp`](https://gioui.org/op/paint#ColorOp), it sets part of the drawing context (the "brush") that's used for subsequent [`PaintOp`](https://gioui.org/op/paint#PaintOp). [`ImageOp`](https://gioui.org/op/paint#ImageOp) is used similarly to [`ColorOp`](https://gioui.org/op/paint#ColorOp).